-- Prepare and appropriately store all documents regarding input data, metadata, programming scripts, simulation outputs. - Prepare a model documentation manual and a final report.
+- Prepare/submit at least one project journal paper and one offered presentation to a national meeting or conference. - Prepare and appropriately store all documents regarding input data, metadata, programming scripts, simulation outputs. - Prepare a model documentation manual and a final report.